Blended Tomatoes and Peppers Post-Colostomy - Seeking Advice

 Reply to squirrels in the attic

-I have problems digesting pickles, sausage skins, mushrooms, coleslaw, sauerkraut, corn, raw celery, carrots, broccoli and peppers, bran, multigrain or high fiber breads/cereals, coconut, seeds/nuts and Chinese foods like chop suey, bean sprouts, etc. Many times, I ended up in the hospital.
-Sometimes it was diagnosed as stomach flu bug, but on many other occasions, after doing bloodwork/X-rays they could not find anything wrong, and whatever was stuck in my digestive system was already vomited out or eliminated at the other end.
+I have problems digesting pickles, sausage skins, mushrooms, coleslaw, sauerkraut, corn, raw celery, carrots, broccoli, and peppers, bran, multigrain or high fiber breads/cereals, coconut, seeds/nuts, and Chinese foods like chop suey, bean sprouts, etc. Many times, I ended up in the hospital.
+Sometimes it was diagnosed as a stomach flu bug, but on many other occasions, after doing bloodwork/X-rays, they could not find anything wrong, and whatever was stuck in my digestive system was already vomited out or eliminated at the other end.
 I would always feel much better after they gave me Gravol and other medicine to settle down my digestive system.
 The last time, they checked me over more extensively, I think it was called an MRI.
-They discovered that I had a lot of scar tissue inside from getting the ileostomy which was making a very narrow path leading to more intolerance to fiber and I guess that I just have to live with that, because I was never offered a surgical solution.
+They discovered that I had a lot of scar tissue inside from getting the ileostomy, which was making a very narrow path leading to more intolerance to fiber, and I guess that I just have to live with that, because I was never offered a surgical solution.
 I have had my ileostomy since 1981 (when I was 21).
 My problems started with ulcerative colitis when I was 14 years old in 1974.